hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 - I am an Engineer on Team A that is working on service A1.
 Is service A1's `/health` endpoint returning a successful response 99.9% of the time over a 5 minute interval?
 - I am an Engineering Manager of Team A that works on services A1, A2, and A3; is our team within our stated SLAs with our customers for the quarter?
 - We are the Senior Engineering Manager and Senior Product Manager overseeing teams A, B, and C. Are we communicating effectively with each other, are we understanding each other, and are we building things that are in alignment with both our vertical's OKRs as well as the rest of the organisation?
-- I am an Engineering Director of Org ABC, are we making the right trade-offs between feature work and reliability work so that we can maximize value delivery while not compromising on engineering health, employee attrition, customer satisfaction, and fiscal concerns?
+- I am an Engineering Director of Org ABC, are we making the right trade-offs between feature work and reliability work so that we can maximise value delivery while not compromising on engineering health, employee attrition, customer satisfaction, and fiscal concerns?
-- I am a Product Manager, of these 50 features, which ones have the most synergy with what our GTM research is indicating we need to develop, and which ones can be designed in a way that our engineers have room to bake in reliability work _into_ the product implementation so we can maximize roadmap velocity?
+- I am a Product Manager, of these 50 features, which ones have the most synergy with what our GTM research is indicating we need to develop, and which ones can be designed in a way that our engineers have room to bake in reliability work _into_ the product implementation so we can maximise roadmap velocity?
 - I am a Director of Customer Success that oversees customer support for the services of Org ABC, are we building the right internal tools to maximally enable our CSE function while also gaining the ability to understand what classes of customer support to automate or proactively mitigate?
-- I am the VP of Engineering, are we designing our engineering culture and engineering process in a way that maximizes productivity and ensures alignment of development work with the company north star?
+- I am the VP of Engineering, are we designing our engineering culture and engineering process in a way that maximises productivity and ensures alignment of development work with the company north star?
 - I am the CTO, are we preparing our architecture to strategically position ourselves against the market today as well as ensuring that we build capabilities that allow us to rapidly innovate five years in the future?
 - I am the CISO, what is our business continuity profile, how does our risk profile look, and are we working effectively with other functions to ensure that appropriate trade-offs are being made to keep us in the clear in a cost-effective manner?